Avoid costly delays in Class C and D medical device registration in Vietnam. Get expert help—start today!

 4. Expired Certificate of Free Sale (CFS)

-Using an expired Certificate of Free Sale (CFS) is a common and critical error.
-The CFS must be valid at the time of submission for medical device registration or tender participation.
-An expired CFS will inevitably lead to your application being rejected.
+Using an expired CFS is a common and critical error that leads to automatic rejection.
+The CFS must be valid at the time of dossier submission to the Vietnamese authorities.

 5. CFS Does Not Clearly Show the Relationship Between Manufacturer and Medical Device Owner